LKiker/MolecularLensAR/README.md

 # Molecular Lens AR

+Molecular Lens AR is an interactive virtual reality tool that allows users to explore 3D molecular structures and test their knowledge with built-in quiz modules.
+Users can zoom in on specific molecular components, highlight structural features, and read about specific structures - all in an immersive AR environment.

 How to Install on Meta Quest 3:
 1. Download the `.apk` file from below
 2. Install SideQuest on PC (https://sidequestvr.com/):